HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/dashboard.md

 # Dashboard

-The Practitioner Studio Dashboard provides a modern interface with widgets, action buttons, and quick links that help you complete common tasks and access information efficiently.
+The Practitioner Studio Dashboard is a modern, React-based dashboard that replaces the Practitioner Studio homepage.
+It includes widgets, quick links, and an info hub to help you manage content, track status, and personalize user experiences more efficiently.

 ![Practitioner Dashboard](../../assets/HCL_Practitioner_dashboard.png)